Arlington Garden

 Arlington Garden’s shady sycamore grove is a perfect place to hang out in the heat. (image taken in early July)

-Golden rod is a really banger of a plant for dry shade.
+Golden rod is really a banger of a plant for dry shade.
 It has gorgeous blooms and spreads so you don’t have to buy that many. (image taken in early July)

 More meadow views! (image taken in early July)